Peer Effects in Labor Market Training: Results

-Overall, these findings suggest that exposure to a more employable peer group does not necessarily lead to a faster integration of participants into the labor market but rather increases employment stability.
-The effect size is moderate and amounts to 9-12 percent of the individual effect, representing a reasonable size.
+In sum, the findings suggest that exposure to a more employable peer group does not necessarily lead to a faster integration of participants into the labor market but rather increases employment stability.
 Previous evaluation studies of the same types of programs in Germany, find that program participation increases the employment probability by 10 to 20 percentage points in the long run (see e.g., \citealp{McCall2016}, \citealp{Card2018}).
-In comparison, a peer effect of one percentage point seems like a moderate and realistic increase.
-However, a direct comparison of the effect sizes is difficult, since the peer effects analyzed here have to be interpreted conditional on participation.
+In comparison, a peer effect of 1 to 2 percentage points seems like a moderate and realistic increase.
+However, a direct comparison of the effect sizes is difficult, since the peer effects analyzed in this study have to be interpreted conditional on participation.\footnote{The effect size is modest when compared to \cite{Baird2023} who find particularly large peer effects on employment.
+They find that 1 standard deviation increase in the average labor market history of peers increases the probability to be employed in the 6 quarters after training by 15 percentage points.
+This corresponds to about half of the average treatment effect and is thus exceptionally high.}